iexcloud/docs/source/importing-data-into-iex-cloud/importing-data-from-a-file.md

-# Ingesting Data from a File
+# Importing Data from a File

 We're excited to show you how to make data from a file accessible via a RESTful API endpoint in minutes.
 Here you will create a dataset from a CSV file of example data.
 You will define the dataset schema, store the dataset, and read the data immediately from an auto-generated API.